-When compared to a model wellness policy West Salem School District's wellness policy was pretty comprehensive.
-The Department of Public Instruction indicates that a score of 50 or higher on the WellSAT is pretty good.
-We scored 100 on the comprehensive score for both the Nutrition Education and Implementation, Evaluation, and Communication sections.
-We also scored high with an 81.3 comprehensive score for the Physical Education Physical Activity section.
+When compared to a model wellness policy, West Salem School District's wellness policy was pretty comprehensive.
+The Department of Public Instruction indicates that a score of 50 or higher on the WellSAT is pretty good and our overall comprehensive score was 59.9.
+We scored 100 on the comprehensive score for Implementation, Evaluation and Communication.
+We also scored high with a comprehensive score of 87.5 for Nutrition Education.
 We will continue to keep these goals on our policy and strive to continue to meet these goals annually.